Connecting

 Dads get depressed too https://postpartum.org/podcast/beyond-postpartum-ep-6/

 Many of the guys are around 45 - 65 years old, but we have no age limit.
-The more the merrier.
 We each have something to give and we each have something to learn, as long as we are open to that idea.
+It will hoever not be a dating site, but a place where men can just connect and be men, in a healthy positive way.

 Extracts from: Why Dads Need Social Connections -By Keegan Albaugh